HecOsborneRod/a11yTOConf2021/day1--making-a-strong-case-for-a11y.md

 - Buy-in and support from executives will continuously be successful across the organization.
 - Being accessible is a differentiator
 - Design systems should be used not only to ensure branding and consistency, but accessibility, inclusivivity, and understanding of code better.
+- Accessibility is a right, not a privilege.